 On the outside, fruits and nuts that are dipped in chocolate appear similar to traditional Easter treats.
-But unlike, say, a Cadbury Crème Egg, what’s on the inside is extremely healthy – as candies go, anyway.
-Homemade Peeps
+But unlike, say, a Cadbury Crème Egg, whats on the inside is extremely healthy as candies go, anyway.

-Making marshmallow Peeps may sound like a daunting task, but it’s surprisingly easy and much healthier than those bought at the store.
+Making marshmallow Peeps may sound like a daunting task, but its surprisingly easy and much healthier than those bought at the store.
 (See this recipe for further instructions.)
-Fruit Snacks

-Because no one can resist salty snack crackers…especially when they’re shaped like bunnies.
+Because no one can resist salty snack crackers especially when theyre shaped like bunnies.
 And, with a mere 140 calories per serving of 51 crackers, they make a really smart addition to any basket.
-Popcorn

 (Like you didnt see this coming.)
 Full of good stuff like fiber, antioxidants, and whole grains, popcorn makes a sneakily healthy Easter snack.
-Think plain ol’ butter is too boring?
+Think plain ol butter is too boring?
 You can always dress it up with fun recipes, like this one.
-Hard Boiled Eggs

-We’re not going to try and argue that hard boiled eggs can compete with candy.
+Were not going to try and argue that hard boiled eggs can compete with candy.
 They cant.
 But what they can do is provide a healthy snack that looks pretty cute nestled in a bed of fake grass.
-Pretzels

 About the Author: